iricigor/MyIP/README.md

 ## Security

-Deployed application is configured to use only HTTP with minimum TLS 1.2.
+Deployed application is configured to use only HTTPS with minimum TLS 1.2.

 Certificate is provided to secure both sites `az.iric.online` and `iiric.azurewebsites.net`